Susilkessav/AI-Sports-Commentary-Engine/README.md

 Running a multi layered streaming architecture requires proper orchestration.
 Instead of running everything in a single script, we separate our logic into distinct microservices.

-To keep the infrastructure simple, the message brokers (Kafka and Zookeeper) are containerized using Docker Desktop.
-You can spin them up instantly using the docker compose command.
+To keep the infrastructure simple, the streaming layer runs in containers and the application services can be started either locally or via Docker Compose.

 Once the data brokers are alive, you run four independent Python processes.